Moka51/ETH-Bundle-Uniswap/README.md

 ## 🚦To do list:

-   Add sell menu
+   Add sell menu.

-   Add airdrop menu (to fill wallets with ETH)
+   Add airdrop menu (to fill wallets with ETH).